carpentries-incubator/machine-learning-librarians-archivists/_episodes/05-applying-machine-learning.md

 > > ## Cloud Vision labels
 > >
 > > - It can be difficult to find out exhaustive information about what labels these services might predict.
 > > - You may have also noticed that some of the lables might not have been appropriate for the types of images you tested the model with.
-> > - An example: When [this image](http://n2t.net/ark:/65665/vk7a06a6c00-acad-4f79-a0f2-d689ad675846) is passed to Google's Vision API, predicted labels include 'Conquistador' and 'Vintage Clothing'.
-Azure's API suggests the following text description for the image: "a group of people wearing costumes".
 > {: .solution}
 {: .challenge}